Yandex Cloud

 1. In the management console, select the folder with your load balancer.

-2. From the list of services, select Application Load Balancer and then select the load balancer you need.
+2. Go to Application Load Balancer and select the load balancer.

 3. Under Allocation, next to the availability zone, view its status.

-If you set the deactivation duration, you will see the end time next to the zone.
+If the zonal shift duration has been set, you will see the end time next to the zone.

 CLI